ivzb/achievers_server/README.md

 5. improve context - replace model instance with model type
 6. improve code coverage
 7. consider unioning db_test's exists and existsMultiple functions (invent smart exister interface)
-8. create form validation
-9. restructure the whole project in modules (i.e. model, db and controller living along in one folder)
+8. restructure the whole project in modules (i.e. model, db and controller living along in one folder)
-10. unify db length constraints

 ## Done :) // some tasks might not be written
 0. quest_achievement controller